What happens to our eyes as we age?

 - On medication?
 Dry eyes can be a side effect to some medications, including antihistamines, nasal decongestants, certain blood pressure medicines, Parkinson’s medications and antidepressants.

-How can I take care of older eyes?
+How to take care of older eyes

-- Wearing glasses or sunglasses that fit close to the face (wrap around shades) or that have side shields can help slow tear evaporation from the eye’s surfaces.
+- Wearing glasses or sunglasses that fit close to the face (wraparound shades) or that have side shields can help slow tear evaporation from the eye’s surfaces.

 - Avoid dry conditions and allow your eyes to rest when performing activities that require you to use your eyes for long periods of time.
 Use lubricating eye drops while performing these tasks.